ghc-proposals/ghc-proposals/proposals/0000-explicit-specificity.rst

 This change seems to be future-compatible as well: if we ever allow record syntax in types, that will not conflict with this new feature, as the change proposed here affects only type variable binder syntax, not the syntax of full-blooded types.
+It is also compatible with `visible type application in types <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0015-type-level-type-applications.rst>`_, though we would need to use `top-level kind signatures <https://github.com/ghc-proposals/ghc-proposals/pull/54>`_ to indicate where we wanted inferred variables.

 This syntax echoes the use in other languages where braces are used to denote invisible arguments.
 In Haskell, however, type variables are invisible by default; the braces here serve to make the argument "more invisible".

 Costs and Drawbacks
 -------------------